surajssd/blog_contents/content/post/road-to-cka.md

 ---

-With all that said, I will try to keep this document alive by adding things if I remeber any, otherwise always feel free to reach out to me on twitter [@surajd_](https://twitter.com/surajd_).
+With all that said, I will try to keep this document alive by adding things if I remember any, otherwise always feel free to reach out to me on twitter [@surajd_](https://twitter.com/surajd_).
 Also join the [Kubernauts community](https://kubernauts-slack-join.herokuapp.com/) where people are really helpful with your queries.